breatheco-de/exercise-todo-list-api/README.md

 ## 💻 Installation

-Use the python/flask or node/express boilerplate, clone the repository on Gitpod to avoid any local issues in your computer because you will need to have MySQL or PostgreSql and python 3.7+ installed (already installed on Gitpod).
+Use the python/flask or node/express boilerplate, clone the repository on Gitpod to avoid any local issues in your computer because you will need to have MySQL or PostgreSQL and python 3.7+ installed (already installed on Gitpod).

 ## 📝 Instructions